haensel-ams/recruitment_challenge/ML_201703/README.md

 # MACHINE LEARNING ENGINEER / DATA SCIENTIST
 ## ML Challenge

-Here is a small example dataset (CSV sample.zip - 40 MB unziped, 2 MB zipped) containing 66k records/rows and 295 features/columns.
+Here is a small example data set (CSV sample.zip - 40 MB unzipped, 2 MB zipped) containing 66k records/rows and 295 features/columns.
 The target variable is the last columns (the 296th) with values/classes A,B,C,D,E.
 Obviously we challenge you to analyze the data and to build some initial ML model which predicts the classes.

 ## Steps:

 ### 1. Make some initial data analysis.
-Try to find some stuctures in the data and how attributes are possibly connected.
+Try to find some structures in the data and how attributes are possibly connected.

 ### 2. Fit some ML model(s).
 Under the models should definitely be some Neural Network and please explain briefly your choices.